Nathan Healy

 Frequently Asked Questions

-Yes, solar panels can increase your home value in Katy.
-Research from Zillow shows that homes with solar panels sell for approximately 4.1% more than comparable homes without solar systems.
+Yes, solar panels can increase your home value in Katy, TX.
+According to a Zillow study, homes with solar panels sell for an average of 4.1% more than comparable homes without them.
+On a $400,000 home — close to Katy’s median — that’s roughly $16,400 in added value.